farrukh90/terraform-aws-awx/README.md

 ## This documentation is for Ireland region only.

 Prerequisites
-Install terraform
+1. Install terraform
-setup IAM role or access key and secret key to access AWS
+2. setup IAM role or access key and secret key to access AWS
+3. Upload public key to aws under ireland region with the name of "tower"

-1. Clone repo
+4. Clone repo
-2. run terraform apply
+5. run terraform apply